Samobor Sights – The most beautiful places

 Samobor castle

-Perched high above the town on Tepec Hill stands perhaps the most significant of all Samobor sights, the once mighty castle of the same name.
-It was built in the 13th century within only four years and was intended to protect the citizens of the town from attacks.
+Perhaps the most important of all Samobor sights, the once mighty castle of the same name, towers high above the town on Tepec Hill.
+It was built in just four years in the 13th century and was intended to protect the town’s citizens from attacks.

 Breathtaking climb

-But one of the most beautiful things about the castle is its ascent from Samobor.
-From the town museum, you first walk through a park and then to an open-air swimming pool.
-Although Samobor is not located by the sea, you can swim here – and enjoy the view of the castle ruins!
-After that, there is an easy section through a shady forest before you reach the castle, but you should allow about half an hour from the center.
+But one of the most beautiful things about the castle is the ascent from Samobor.
+From the town museum, you first walk through a park and then to an outdoor pool.
+Although Samobor is not by the sea, you can swim here with a view of the castle ruins!
+Afterwards, there is an easy section through a shady forest before you reach the castle, which should take about half an hour from the town center.

 Lookout tower Vidikovec Tepec

 A bit higher than the castle is the lookout tower Vidikovec Tepec.
-It is 14 meters high and for the ascent you should be free from giddiness in any case.
-But you will be rewarded with a sensational view of the Sambor sights.
-In good weather you can even see Zagreb in the distance.
+It is 14 meters high and you should definitely be free from vertigo to climb it.
+However, you will be rewarded with a sensational view of the Sambor sights at the top.
+In good weather, you can even make out Zagreb in the distance.

 Eating and drinking in Samobor

-Although Samobor is not very big, there are many good cafes, restaurants and pubs where you can stop.
-The city is even known as a culinary paradise!
-After visiting the Samobor sights, you will be hungry, so we will introduce you to some of Samobor’s specialties and then give you some gastronomic recommendations.
+Although Samobor is not particularly large, there are many good cafés, restaurants and pubs here where you can stop for a bite to eat.
+The town is even known throughout the country as a culinary paradise!
+Since you’re bound to be hungry after visiting the sights of Samobor, we’ll first introduce you to some of Samobor’s specialties and then give you a few gastronomic recommendations.

 Specialties from Samobor

-And we start directly with dessert, because that’s what Samobor is mainly known for today.
-Kremšnita (“cream slice”) is known all over the country, but only in its homeland Samobor here it is brought to the plate so wonderfully fluffy.
-The recipes are closely guarded, but they all have in common a yellow color of the creme, framed by a thin layer of dough and sprinkled with powdered sugar.
+And we’ll start with dessert, because that’s what Samobor is best known for today.
+Kremšnita (“cream slice”) is known all over the country, but only in its home town of Samobor is it served so wonderfully fluffy.
+The recipes are closely guarded, but what they all have in common is the yellow color of the cream, which is surrounded by a thin layer of dough and sprinkled with powdered sugar.

-For such a dessert, you probably need a proper base first.
-This is where the Samoborski cutlet comes in handy.
-Now the cutlet is certainly not an invention from Samobor, but here it is served with a delicious garlic sauce under this name, the specialty is known throughout Croatia.
-Meat fans in the city will also enjoy the Samobor salami.
+For a dessert like this, you probably need a proper base first.
+This is where the Samoborski cutlet comes in.
+The cutlet is certainly not an invention from Samobor, but here it is served with a delicious garlic sauce, which is the name by which this specialty is known throughout Croatia.
+Meat fans in the city will also enjoy Samobor salami.
 Only the best pork is used in its production, and the salami here is very mild.
-The salami is so popular in the city that there is even its own salami festival, the Salamijada!
-The mustard produced here, the muštarda , is also a good accompaniment to a snack.
-Compared to the mild salami, however, the Samobor mustard is quite fiery!
+Salami is so popular in the city that there is even a salami festival, the Salamijada!
+The mustard produced here, muštarda , is also a good accompaniment to a snack.
+Compared to the mild salami, however, Samobor mustard is quite fiery!

 A Bermet as an aperitif

-Something to wash the mustard down with, for example, the local specialty Bermet could become handy.
-It’s not easy to describe the taste of this drink, which is somewhere between sweet and bitter in the finish.
-The drink is made from red wine and fruits and herbs.
-You can get a particularly tasty Bermet at the Philipecz company on Stražnička ul.
-1a, where you can taste and of course buy Bermet in a rustic wine cellar, delicious mustard is also available here.
-By the way, it was long believed that Bermet came to Samobor from Napoleon’s troops, before it was discovered that there was no comparable drink in France and it was probably invented here by a pharmacist.
+There’s always something to wash it down with, for example the local specialty Bermet .
+It is not easy to describe the taste of this drink, as it is somewhere between sweet and bitter on the finish.
+The drink is made from red wine, fruit and herbs, and you can get a particularly tasty Bermet from the Philipecz company in Stražnička ul.
+1a, where you can taste and, of course, buy bermet in a rustic wine cellar, as well as delicious mustard.
+Incidentally, it was long believed that bermet came to Samobor from Napoleon’s troops before it was discovered that there was no comparable drink in France and that it was probably invented here by a pharmacist.

 Eating an drinking in Samobor

-- Samoborska Pivovarna Razum, Ul.
+• Samoborska Pivovarna Razum, Ul.
 Matije Gupca 2.
-The way from the old town to the east of Samobor is worth it, because here several beers named after old legends are brewed, which are tapped directly from the tank and are very cheap.
-If you want, you can also take them in 1-liter bottles.
+It’s worth the walk from the old town to the east of Samobor, because several beers named after old legends are brewed here, which are tapped directly from the tank and are incredibly cheap.
+If you want, you can also take them home in 1-liter bottles.

-- Gradna, Mlinksa ul.
-Very nice is also this café with balcony directly above the Gradna river, which however does not offer food.
+• Gradna, Mlinksa ul.
+This café with a balcony directly above the Gradna is also a very nice place to sit, although it does not serve food.

 Shopping in Samobor

-- Srčeko, Ul.
+• Srčeko, ul.
 Svete Ane 1b.
-In this small store you can buy handmade souvenirs, especially small hearts made of glass, which you can have individually engraved – a great souvenir!
+This small store sells handmade souvenirs, especially small glass hearts that can be individually engraved – a great souvenir!

 Samobor Sights Book Tips